manifest-network/manifest-ledger/network/manifest-1/README.md

 ## [Genesis](./GENESIS.md)

 This section is tailored for validators intending to participate in the genesis ceremony.
 Prospective validators must download the genesis file and adhere to the provided steps to join the network.
 The genesis file originates from the [set-genesis-params.sh](./set-genesis-params.sh) script, which facilitates the generation of a bespoke genesis file.
-This file allows for the specification of network parameters, such as the Proof of Authority (PoA) token denomination and PoA administrators.
+This file allows for the specification of network parameters, such as the Proof of Authority (PoA) token denomination.

 ## [Post Genesis](./POST_GENESIS.md)